Websoft9Archive/ansible-ghost/docs/else-troubleshooting.md

 We collect the most common faults in using Ghost for your reference:

-> Most faults are closely related to the instance provider,cloud platforms.
-Provided you're sure the fault is caused by cloud platform, refer to [Cloud Platform Documentation](https://support.websoft9.com/docs/faq/tech-instance.html)
+> Most faults are closely related to the instance provider, cloud platforms.
+Provided you're sure the fault is caused by cloud platform, refer to [Cloud Platform Documentation](https://support.websoft9.com/docs/faq/tech-instance.html).

 #### How can I check the error logs?